Use additional methods such as icons, patterns, underling, table keys etc. to supplement information which is conveyed by colour alone.

 How do I comply?

-- On question feedback showing correct answers in green, and incorrect answers in red.
+- Quiz question feedback showing correct answers in green, and incorrect answers in red.

-- Showing links only by colour and not by any other indicator.
+- Hyperlinks shown only by colour and not by any other indicator such as underlining.

-- Use an icon such as a tick to show if a quiz question is correct.
+- Use icons such as ticks and crosses to supplement green and red to show if a quiz answer is correct or incorrect.

 - Use pattern as well as colour on a chart.

 - Use a key or a text explanation to explain the meaning of a complex chart.

 - Use underlining as well as a different colour to show a hyperlink.

 - Colour blindness (colour vision deficiency, or CVD) affects approximately 1 in 12 men (8%) and 1 in 200 women in the world.

 - People who are colour blind, will not be able to understand instructions or visual elements if you rely on colour alone to convey your meaning.